jstaffans/jstaffans.github.io/_posts/2015-11-19-fun-with-specter.markdown

 ---

-[Specter] [1] is a new library by Nathan Marz that makes it easier to deal with nested data structures, like lists of maps of maps.
-This post explores how to work with Specter including some currently un-documented parts of the API.
+[Specter] [1] is a new library by Nathan Marz that makes it easier to deal with nested data structures, such as lists of maps of maps.
+This post explores some less-documented parts of the library.

 For this post, we'll be dealing with a simple movie dataset: